hadronized/strongly-typed-thoughts.net/assets/markdown/about.md

 - your nickname
 - your wished password

-When you want to upload a file, go the [upload page](/upload).
+When you want to upload a file, go to the [upload page](/upload).
 If it’s your first upload, you’ll find two inputs.
 Type down your nickname and password, then login.
 A cookie will be created on your machine, with your nickname and a hash of your password.
 That cookie will be read each time you want to upload a